A quick ginger scallion sauce made in 5 minutes with 4 ingredients that is full of flavor and honestly one of the greatest sauces you'll ever try.

 - Any type of meat, especially roasted or grilled meats

-WHAT THIS SAUCE PAIRS WELL WITH
+RECIPES THIS SAUCE PAIRS WELL WITH

-- 5-6 slices ginger (approx. 2 tbsp)
+- 5-6 slices ginger (approximately 2 tablespoons, finely chopped or grated)